ABC Blog

 Does Lime Keep Snakes Away?

 As we’ve already discussed, there’s been no evidence to support claims that lime is a natural snake repellent; the same is true for sulfur.
 What started this idea is the fact that snakes do not like strong smells.
 So, naturally, elements and oils that contain a strong smell would deter a snake from slithering onto your property.
-But again, like we mentioned above, lime hasn’t been proven to deter snakes, so that is also a myth.
+But again, as we mentioned above, lime hasn’t been proven to prevent snakes, so that is also a myth.

 Now that we know that lime is not an effective deterrent to wildlife entering your property, what other steps can you take to keep rodents and snakes away?